openjdk/jdk/doc/ide.md

 Follow `File -> Import -> Projects from Folder or Archive` and select the `ide\eclipse` directory in the build output folder to import the newly created Java Workspace.

+If doing so results in an error, you can also import the JDK via `File -> Import -> Existing Projects into Workspace` as a last resort.

 Alternatively, if you want a Java Workspace inside the JDK's source directory, you can instead run: